Shaaali/identity-apps/docs/guides/identity-providers/social-login/github.md

     - **Client ID**: Client ID obtained from Github.
     - **Client secret**: Client secret obtained from Github.
     <img :src="$withBase('/assets/img/guides/idp/github-idp/add-github-idp.png')" alt="Add Github IDP in Asgardeo">
-4. You can find more additional configurations once you created Github identity provider.
+4. You can find more additional configurations once you create Github identity provider.
      - **Scopes**: This is the list of scopes that are requested from Github.
 Asgardeo needs these scopes to get user information and sends this to application based on the attribute configurations in the application.
 You can read [Github Documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps) to know more about scopes.

 ###  Enable Github login